ARTCVTR/WEB_APP/README.md

 # TO DO LIST
-Simple webb app for tasks managment
+Simple web app for tasks managment

 python, flask